 What to expect from your Women’s Health Physiotherapy appointment?

-Our service is highly confidential and respects the sensitive nature of these problems, and our therapist’s are specifically trained to ensure their assessment and treatment is strictly professional and patient-centred.
+Our service is highly confidential and respects the sensitive nature of these problems, and our therapists are specifically trained to ensure their assessment and treatment is strictly professional and patient-centered.

 Perfect Balance Rehabilitation Centre is a friendly, professional and confidential environment which allows patients to feel comfortable discussing sensitive and potentially embarrassing topics.